Pingus/pingus/README.md

 Introduction
 ------------

-Pingus is a free Lemmings(tm) clone for GNU/Linux, Win32 and other operating systems supported by SDL2.
-It is covered under the GPL, check the file COPYING, for more information.
+Pingus is a free Lemmings™ clone for GNU/Linux, Win32 and other operating systems supported by SDL2.
+It is licensed under the GPLv3+.

 See `INSTALL.linux.md` for instructions on how to compile and run Pingus from source on GNU/Linux.